agency-fund/evidential-be/README.md

 The following is a proposal of the main components of this service:

-1. A ODBC/DBI-based interfae module to connect to underlying data sources (one table per unit of analysis)
+1. A ODBC/DBI-based interface module to connect to underlying data sources (one table per unit of analysis)
 2. A configuration module that draws from the table(s) specified in (1) into a Google Sheet that can be annotated with filters, metrics and strata
 3. API endpoints that provide a list of fields and their values (/filters, /metrics, /strata)